dnhansen/comark/week11.md

 ## Exercises

 See the [manual pages](https://man7.org/linux/man-pages/man1/scp.1.html) for more information on the `scp` command.
-(Note that if you are on Windows, you have probably installed OpenSSH, so the manual page is also valid on Windows.)
+(Note that if you are on Windows you have probably installed OpenSSH, so the manual page is also valid on Windows.)

 ### Task 3